ff4444/braincorp/API_documentation.md

 # Robot API Documentation

-Welcome to the documentation for My Awesome API.
+Welcome to the documentation for Awesome Robot API.
 This API allows you to interact with various resources and perform CRUD operations.

 ## Authentication